-Did you know that UK households only recycle half of the plastic bottles they use?
-You might assume that these days, plastic bottles are one of the most commonly recycled items but of the 480 plastic bottles used by the average household each year, only 270 are recycled.
-This means a whopping 44% are still being put in the rubbish bin.
+Did you know that UK households recycle less than half of the plastic bottles they use?
+Of the 480 plastic bottles used by the average household each year, only 270 are recycled.
+That's a whopping 44% of bottles still being put in the rubbish bin.

-A lot of people are recycling their plastic bottles a lot of the time, but there is a lot more we can do.
-You may not realise how much of a difference you can make by recycling something as simple as a plastic bottle.
+Whilst many people are recycling their plastic bottles a lot of the time, there is a so much more we can do to reduce, reuse and recycle.
+You may not realise how much of a difference you can make to the environment by recycling something as simple as a plastic bottle.

 The Ecological Benefits of Recycling Plastic